dudeax/Luau-Utilities/README.md

 I've opted to make the utilities understandable rather than perfectly optimized, which I find is almost always the best long term policy.

-Feel free to open an issue to any new utility you'd like! (or just write it yourself and open a pull request!)
+Feel free to open an issue to add any new utility you'd like! (or just write it yourself and open a pull request!)